sonodima/cw-betterlobby/README.md

 even more, as players would attempt to connect to our full game. _(this happens with Virality)_

 Simply put, if the game has started, you opened the lobby, all players joined and then someone left, just press __FILL LOBBY__ again and it will fill back.

+Furthermore, if the lobby you are trying to make public is already full, the operation will be ignored.

 ## Incompatible Plugins